lorenzoongithub/nudge4j/README.md

 # nudge4j
-a web console for Java 8 applications
+A web console for Java 8 applications

 nudge4j provides an environment for experimenting with code.
 You can write, run, and examine the results of code from a browser.